determined-ai/determined/docs/setup-cluster/k8s/install-on-kubernetes.rst

 Before installing Determined on a Kubernetes cluster, please ensure that the following prerequisites are satisfied:

--  The Kubernetes cluster should be running Kubernetes version >= 1.21 and <= 1.25, though later
+-  The Kubernetes cluster should be running Kubernetes version >= 1.21.
-   versions may work.

 -  You should have access to the cluster via `kubectl <https://kubernetes.io/docs/tasks/tools/>`_.